Enabling innovative trawl technology

 What you need to know

-Trawling is a long-established commercial fishing method that provides a cost-effective way to catch fish.
-Commercial fishing regulations contain restrictions on use and configuration of trawl nets.
-For example, there are restrictions on what net mesh size is allowed, and a ban on structural features such as net sleeves, liners, and flappers.
+Trawling is a long-established commercial fishing method.
+It provides a cost-effective way to catch fish.
+Commercial fishing law includes restrictions on the use and design of trawl nets.
+For example:

-Commercial fishers who want to use a new kind of trawl net, can apply to us for approval to trial and use the gear.
+Commercial fishers who want to use a new kind of trawl net can apply to us for approval to trial it.

 New types of nets must meet criteria

-We'll only approve the use of the new net if we're satisfied that it performs at least as well as an existing net in providing for the use of fisheries resources while ensuring sustainability.
+We'll only approve the use of a new type if we're satisfied that it performs at least as well as an existing net, in providing for the utilisation of fisheries resources while ensuring sustainability.
 The way fishers use the new net must also be consistent with any relevant fisheries plans.

-Follow the steps to get approval to trial and use new trawl gear.
+Follow these steps for getting approval to trial and use new trawl gear.